jerry73204/par-stream/README.md

 The `limit` parameter configures the worker pool size.
 It accepts the following values:

-- `None`: The worker pool size scales to the number of system CPUs, and double size of input buffer.
+- `None`: The worker pool size scales to the number of system CPUs.
-- `10` or non-zero integers: Scales the worker pool size to absolute 10, and double size of input buffer.
+- `10`: Scale the number of workers and buffer size by 10.
-- `2.3` or non-zero floating points: Scale the number of workers to 2.3 times the number of system CPUs, and double size of input buffer.
+- `2.3`: Scale the number of workers by 2.3 times.
-- `(10, 15)`: Scales to absolute 10 workers, and sets the input buffer size to 15.
+- `(10, 15)`: Use 10 workers and buffer size 15.

 ### Scatter and gather combinators